News & events

 News items

-Europe is currently facing the spread of several serious animal diseases, including sheep pox, Bluetongue disease, lumpy skin disease (in cattle), swine fever, avian influenza (bird flu), and West Nile virus (in equine).
-These outbreaks often necessitate the slaughter of infected animal populations, and preventive culling is sometimes required.
+Europe is currently facing the spread of several serious animal diseases, including sheep pox and goat pox, infection with bluetongue virus (serotypes 1-24), infection with lumpy skin disease virus (in cattle), African swine fever and West Nile fever (in equine animals).
+These outbreaks often necessitate the killing of all animals of listed species kept in the affected establishment [1], in the case of Category A diseases [2].

-Necessary national disease eradication measures pose an extreme threat to endangered livestock breeds, especially those with populations localized within a restricted geographical area.
+Necessary disease eradication measures pose an extreme threat to endangered livestock breeds, especially those with populations localized within a restricted zone.
 Although we fully subscribe to the need for disease eradication measures, we want to draw attention to several options to support the conservation of endangered breeds in the light of current and upcoming disease threats.

 To help safeguard vulnerable and unique breeds of livestock, we recommend that national authorities consider the following actions:

-Expand vaccination zones: Authorities should seriously consider extending vaccination protocols for endangered breeds to areas outside the formal restricted sanitary zones as a preventative measure.
+Expand vaccination zones: Authorities should consider extending vaccination zones to areas outside the restricted zones as part of disease control measures taking into account presence of endangered breeds where appropriate.

 Implement specialized protocols: Where feasible at a national level, implement specific biosecurity and quarantine protocols for genetically unique breeding herds, particularly nucleus breeding herds of endangered breeds.